rafaelboniolo/Turing-Machine/README.md

 # Turing-Machine
-this  é uma máquina de turing capaz de reconhecer sentencas com a regra anbncn! criado para fins academicos!
+this is a turing machine capable of recognizing sentencs with the a^n b^n c^n rule! criado para fins acadêmicos!